Statistical topology of the streamlines of a two-dimensional flow: Discussion

-\paragraph*{Discussion} In this paper we have discussed the problem of determining the fraction of the `trapped area', \emph{i.e.}, the area of topologically closed trajectories, for random two-dimensional flow fields.
+In this paper we have discussed the problem of determining the fraction of the `trapped area', \emph{i.e.}, the area of topologically closed trajectories, for random two-dimensional flow fields.
+Our analysis extends beyond the (critical) disordered limit, which can be understood using the percolation-theory universality class, and into the ordered regime which, moreover, is the more relevant for many applications.
 We introduce several techniques that lead both to a general upper bound for a broad class of flow ensembles and to a specific upper bound for Gaussian flow fields.
 We also derive a power-series expression for the trapped area using asymptotic analysis of the displacement variance under the flow map.
 Finally, we compute the trapped area numerically for a Gaussian flow field and find that beyond the critical regime it is well approximated by an exponential.

 In addition to providing theoretical insights for the features of interest in two-dimensional flows, this work has a number of broader implications.
 First, we expect that the techniques introduced in this paper could be extended to allow an estimation or even an exact computation of other topological features of fluid flows, potentially even in higher-dimensional regimes.
 Second, in some applications of fluid flows and their close cousins, magnetic fields, the topology of orbits plays a crucial role in the overall behavior of the system.
 The orbit topology in magnetic materials has been related to certain electrical properties and to the Hall effect \cite{trugman1983localization,isichenko1992percolation}.
 Orbit topology has implications for the behavior of ciliated flows in biological systems, ranging from mucosal transport in the airway to the feeding of starfish larvae \cite{RamirezSanJuan2020, ding2015selective, gilpin2020multiscale, GilpinVivekPrakash2017}.
 Being able to compute the proportion of area trapped in closed streamlines will enable analytical investigations into the fundamental principles and tradeoffs underling these systems.
 In particular, this analysis may have significant implications for understanding the progress of infections in the airway, where areas of trapped flow provide a foothold for viral infections \cite{RamirezSanJuan2020, cilia2021}.